skadio/skadio.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Serdar, I am the Vice President of Artificial Intelligence at [Fidelity Investments](https://www.fidelitylabs.com/) and an Adjunct Assistant Professor in the [Dept. of Computer Science](http://cs.brown.edu/) at Brown University.
+My name is Serdar.
+I am the Vice President of Artificial Intelligence at [Fidelity Investments](https://www.fidelitylabs.com/) and an Adjunct Assistant Professor in the [Dept. of Computer Science](http://cs.brown.edu/) at Brown University.
 Previously, I led the [Advanced Constraint Technology R&D](https://www.oracle.com/artificial-intelligence/) team at Oracle and worked at Adobe.

 My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of Artificial Intelligence and Discrete Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that address business-critical problems.